So, unless you’re living under a rock . . .

 Okay, so . . . do essential oils really work?

 I believe they do.
-I wouldn’t say every claim made about them is true, but several studies suggest that essential oils can be very useful:
+I wouldn’t say every claim made about them is true, but several studies suggest that essential oils can be very useful for supporting health.

 Are essential oils safe?